-Most projects involve both client-facing and internal meetings.
+Most projects involve both stakeholder and internal meetings.
 A project of any substantial size should involve a weekly or bi-weekly team sync.
-Most of the time, when we deliver work to clients, it should be done during a presentation meeting.
-For a typical new site build, the meetings would look something like:
+Most of the time, when we deliver work to stakeholders, it should be done during a presentation meeting.
+For a typical new client site build, the meetings would look something like:

 - When the Diagnostic is complete and we have a signed SOW for the next phase, the PM should set up an internal project kickoff with the full anticipated staff for the project (including people whose role may take a while to kick in, like QA people).
 The team should leave this meeting feeling fully informed and ready to take on the project.

 - The PM should also set up a kickoff meeting with the Client and Strategist along with key internal team members.
 Some team members don’t need to attend unless they would like.
 For example, it may not be necessary to involve QA in this meeting, unless the client is going to end up interacting with them frequently, but some QA engineers may prefer to be involved in this meeting.
 As the PM, make the best decision you can, and feel free to ask people for their input if you are unsure.

 - After the strategist has determined the plan for the project, the PM should set up reviews associated with the deliverables.
 For each key project deliverable, the PM should set up both an internal review and an external review.

 - The internal review is the “Dry Run” during which the staff responsible for completing the design or development work showcase it to the Strategist for review.
 For larger projects, we should also bring in the original sales team member who completed the sale/diagnostic to act as a stand-in for the client.
 In some cases it may make sense to present to the too.
 Based on the internal feedback, the team members then revise the work prior to showing it to the client.
 This “Dry Run” should happen at least two days prior to the actual client meeting being practiced for.Chief Executive Officer (CEO)